Version: 1.5.0.6

 or cheat spawndino

 .
-Note that simplified variants, such as cheat giveitemnum
+Less specific variants, such as cheat giveitemnum

-will not work, as they do not contain the full blueprint path.
-If you don't have the cheat codes, you can add items one by one.
+will not work, as they do not contain the full blueprint path or do not provide Beacon with enough information.
+If you don't have the cheat codes, you will need to add items one by one.

 If you only have the class strings, such as